WARNING: This repository is no longer maintained ⚠️

 3. Building and Running

-Note: If you are in any IBM Cloud region other than US-South you must use Unity 2018.2 or higher.
+Note: If you are in any IBM Cloud region other than US-South/Dallas you must use Unity 2018.2 or higher.
 This is because Unity 2018.2 or higher is needed for TLS 1.2, which is the only TLS version available in all regions other than US-South.

 - Download the Watson SDK for Unity or perform the following:

 git clone https://github.com/watson-developer-cloud/unity-sdk.git

-Make sure you are on the develop branch.
+Make sure you are on the 3.1.0 tagged branch.

 - Open Unity and inside the project launcher select the button.

 - If prompted to upgrade the project to a newer Unity version, do so.

-Follow these instructions to add the Watson Unity SDK downloaded in step 1 to the project.
+- Follow these instructions to add the Watson SDK for Unity downloaded in step 1 to the project.

-Follow these instructions to create your Speech To Text, Text to Speech, and Watson Assistant services and find their credentials (using IBM Cloud You can find your workspace ID by selecting the expansion menu on your assistant workspace and selecting
+- Follow these instructions to create your Speech To Text, Text to Speech, and Watson Assistant services and find your credentials using IBM Cloud

 - In the Unity Hierarchy view, click to expand under